Calibration and Correctness of Language Models for Code: Background

 \useshortskip

-In other words, if we have perfectly-calibrated \underline{confidence} $ ${p}$$ (the model's calculated probability of its prediction that the output is $\hat{Y}$), then this value is exactly the same as the \emph{empirical fraction} $ p$ of the cases where the actual output $Y$ is \underline{correctly} matches the prediction $\hat{Y}$.
-These notions of \emph{confidence}, and \emph{correctness} are important in this paper, and the reader may find the above equation a useful point of reference.
-The $ ${p}$$ refers to the model confidence; the $ p$ refers to the correctness (more precisely, the fraction of predictions that are correct and match intent).
+In other words, if we have perfectly-calibrated \underline{confidence} $ ${p}$$ (the model's calculated probability of its prediction that the output is $\hat{Y}$), then this value equals the \emph{empirical fraction} $ p$ of the cases where the actual output $Y$ \underline{correctly} matches the prediction $\hat{Y}$.
+Usually these probabilities don't perfectly match; there are various measures of the deviation, including \emph{Brier Score}~\cite{brierVerificationForecastsExpressed1950a} and \emph{$ECE$} (Expected Calibration Error)~\cite{naeiniObtainingWellCalibrated2015a}

-Usually, the level of calibration is imperfect; the yellow $ p$ above is typically not exactly the same as the first pink $ ${p}$$.
-One empirically estimates the value of the yellow $ p$ from experimental samples, and measures the \emph{difference} to the actual provided value.
-There are various measures of this difference, including \emph{Brier Score}~\cite{brier1950verification} and \emph{$ECE$} (Expected Calibration Error)~\cite{Pakdaman_Naeini_Cooper_Hauskrecht_2015}, which we describe below.

-\subsubsection{Why Calibration matters for Code}
+\subsection{Why Calibration Matters for Code}